 - For those patients who prefer to know a follow-up is scheduled, we can plan a brief phone check-in, or a more substantial visit, several weeks or even months ahead of time.

-- Housecalls available within two business days
+- Housecalls available within a week

 - Use the Patient Portal to access your medical information